 - Priority - Students cannot change any Priority.
 This is set by the teacher, so they can rate questions separately for student heat/votes.

 - Heat - If a student sees a thumbs up in the Heat column, they can click on it to vote, or add heat to the question.
-Once they add their vote, they cannot remove their vote.
-This prevents "buyers remorse" influence from other students.
+Max allowed/Remaining votes are indicated under the Heat column heading.
+Once a user adds their vote, they will see an icon, Remove my vote.
+This allows them to change their mind, especially if the Max allowed heat/votes is set to a low number.
 The more heat a question has, the higher it moves up in the list of questions.
 A user cannot apply heat to their own, named post.
 However, everyone can apply heat to an anonymous question, even the person who made the post.

 Teacher and Admin tools